tomlurge/visionion/README.md

 			pbm						int											total pbm of all middles in this AS pbe						int											total pbe of all exits in this AS countries				array of objects
-				country				cc											country code
-				relays				int											how many relays in that country in this AS bwa					int											how much bwa in that country in this AS bwc					int											how much bwc in that country in this AS pbr					float										total probability of all relays in that country and this AS
+				cc					string										two-letter (ISO 3166-1 alpha-2) country code relay				int											how many relays in that country in this AS bwa					int											how much bwa in that country in this AS bwc					int											how much bwc in that country in this AS pbr					float										total probability of all relays in that country and this AS